 \section{Introduction}

 Twofold- and multifold-degenerate points, caused by two or more bands crossing at specific points in the Brillouin zone (BZ), lead to the emergence of systems called nodal-point semimetals.
-Consequently, the density-of-states go exactly to zero right at the nodal points, and such a behaviour effectively falls in between that of metals (with bands overlapping in finite regions of the BZ) and insulators (with a finite gap between the bands everywhere).
-The nodal points, thus, represent Fermi points (rather than Fermi surfaces) when the chemical potential is adjusted to cut right at those points, and appear both in two-dimensional (2d) and three-dimensional (3d) materials.
-For example, graphene represents the 2d case when the honeycomb lattice is at half-filling, leading to 2d Dirac cones \cite{graphene_review} in the BZ.
-Considering 3d, we are well-acquainted with the Dirac and Weyl semimetals \cite{armitage_review}.
-While these well-known examples constitute the simplest cases of linear-in-momentum isotropic dispersion in the vicinity of the nodes, we are aware of bandstructures hosing anisotropic and/or nonlinear-in-momentum dispersion-directions.
-In particular, in this paper, we will focus on 2d and 3d semimetals hosting quadratic band-crossing points (QBCPs) \cite{kai-sun, tsai, ips-seb, Abrikosov, LABIrridate, MoonXuKimBalents, rahul-sid, ipsita-rahul, ips_tunnel_qbcp, armitage, ips-hermann1, ips-hermann2, ips-hermann3, ips_qbt_plasmons, ips-jing, ips-sandip, ips_tunnel_qbcp_corr}, where a possible anisotropy appears in the parabolic-energy spectrum via tilting of the dispersion (with respect to a given momentum-axis).
-The 2d QBCPs are exemplified by bilayer graphene \cite{falko_ll, geim_ll, geim}, and lattice structures of the checkerboard \cite{kai-sun} (at half-filling), Kagome \cite{kai-sun} (at one-third-filling), and Lieb \cite{tsai} types.
-In 3d, materials like gapless semiconductors in the presence of a sufficiently strong spin-orbit coupling \cite{Beneslavski}, gray tin ($\alpha$-Sn), mercury telluride (HgTe), and pyrochlore iridates (with the chemical formula $\text{A}_2\text{Ir}_2\text{O}_7$, where A stands for a lanthanide element~\cite{pyro1,pyro2}) host parabolic spectra around nodal points.
-The 3d QBCPs have also been often dubbed as ``Luttinger semimetals'' in the literature, originating from the fact that their low-energy effective behaviour is captured by the so-called Luttinger Hamiltonian \cite{Abrikosov, luttinger, murakami, igor16}.
+Consequently, the density-of-states goes exactly to zero right at the nodal points, and such a behaviour effectively falls in between that of metals (with bands overlapping in finite regions of the BZ) and insulators (with a finite gap between the bands everywhere).
+The nodal points, thus, represent Fermi points (rather than Fermi surfaces) when the chemical potential is adjusted to cut right at those points, and appear both in two-dimensional (2D) and three-dimensional (3D) materials.
+For example, graphene represents the 2D case when the honeycomb lattice is at half-filling, leading to 2D Dirac cones \cite{graphene_review} in the BZ.
+Considering 3D, we are well-acquainted with the Dirac and Weyl semimetals \cite{armitage_review}.
+While these well-known examples constitute the simplest cases of linear-in-momentum isotropic dispersion in the vicinity of the nodes, we are aware of bandstructures hosting anisotropic and/or nonlinear-in-momentum dispersion-directions.
+In particular, in this paper, we will focus on 2D and 3D semimetals hosting quadratic band-crossing points (QBCPs) \cite{kai-sun, tsai, ips-seb, Abrikosov, LABIrridate, MoonXuKimBalents, rahul-sid, ipsita-rahul, ips_tunnel_qbcp, armitage, ips-hermann1, ips-hermann2, ips-hermann3, ips_qbt_plasmons, ips-jing, ips-sandip, ips_tunnel_qbcp_corr}, where a possible anisotropy appears in the parabolic-energy spectrum via tilting of the dispersion (with respect to a given momentum-axis).
+Schematically, the dispersion is shown in Fig.~\ref{figdis}, corresponding to the Hamiltonians in Eqs.~\eqref{eqham2D} and \eqref{eqham3D} shown later.
+The 2D QBCPs are exemplified by bilayer graphene \cite{falko_ll, geim_ll, geim}, and lattice structures of the checkerboard \cite{kai-sun} (at half-filling), Kagome \cite{kai-sun} (at one-third-filling), and Lieb \cite{tsai} types.
+In 3D, materials like gapless semiconductors in the presence of a sufficiently strong spin-orbit coupling \cite{Beneslavski}, gray tin ($\alpha$-Sn), mercury telluride (HgTe), and pyrochlore iridates (with the chemical formula $\text{A}_2\text{Ir}_2\text{O}_7$, where A stands for a lanthanide element~\cite{pyro1,pyro2}) host parabolic spectra around nodal points.
+The 3D QBCPs have also been often dubbed as ``Luttinger semimetals'' in the literature, originating from the fact that their low-energy effective behaviour is captured by the so-called Luttinger Hamiltonian \cite{Abrikosov, luttinger, murakami, igor16}.